SUE2023/what-happens-when/README.rst

   list.
 This is a list of websites that have requested to be contacted via HTTPS only.
 * If the website is in the list, the browser sends its request via HTTPS instead of HTTP.
+This is redirecting the error in the typing.
 Otherwise, the initial request is sent via HTTP.
   (Note that a website can still use the HSTS policy *without* being in the HSTS list.
 The first HTTP request to the website by a user will receive a response requesting that the user only send HTTPS requests.
-However, this single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+However, this single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.To authenticate the website to user protecting them from hawkers posting to be google)

 DNS lookup
 ----------